apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 {{ #include ../../../example-test-plans/hello-world/scripts/teardown.sh }}
 ```

+The `combined-output.txt` file is created by the `echo-message.sh` script and amended by the
+`teardown.sh` script.

-If you try running the Test Plan a second time you will see that you get an error warning you that
+If you run the test plan a second time you will encounter an error: the `output` directory already
-the `output` directory already exists.
-This is a safety mechanism in place to prevent you
+exists.
+This is a safety mechanism to prevent you from accidentally overwriting existing data or
-accidentally overwriting existing data or merging the output from multiple runs together.
-We can
+merging the output from multiple runs together.
+Either remove the existing directory
-either remove the directory or specify a new one using the `--outdir` flag:
+(`rm -rf output`) or specify a new one using the `--outdir` flag:

 ```
 $ rtf run example-test-plans/hello-world/test-plan.yaml -v --outdir=more_output